· By Ryan Solberg, Broker #BK3354351

 - Buy new construction at $650K with $50K builder incentives (actual cost: $600K)

-- Sell as appreciation kicks in + school reputation builds
+- Sell as appreciation kicks in and the neighborhood matures

 - Profit: Builder discount + appreciation